onhealth/conversation-starters/depression/README.md

 ## Depression Conversation Start
-Don't ask whay as we don't always know!
+Don't ask why as we don't always know!
 What's it feel like?
 Challenges of depression?